System Procedures

 Subpart A. Academic forgiveness

-An explanation for each symbols used on a transcript must appear on the back side of the transcript.
+An explanation for each symbol used on a transcript must appear on the back side of the transcript.

-- Credit awarded for prior learning through an articulation agreement may be noted either in the term when it was earned or in the transfer section.
+4. Credit awarded for prior learning through a transfer agreement may be noted either in the term when it was earned or in the transfer section.
 If placed in the term section, the type of special credit must be noted in parentheses ( ) immediately below the course.

 Subpart A. Academic suspension